-Yesterday, February 21, marked 56 years since Malcolm X was assassinated at the Audubon Ballroom in Manhattan, New York.
+Malcolm X would have been 97 years old this week and his message is louder than ever.
 I want to pay tribute to a hero, who through Islam, changed his worldview and experienced spiritual maturity.
 He stood up against racial injustices and spoke out for the downtrodden in a powerful and effective way.
 What can we learn from his life?
 To be bold, to speak truth to authority, support just causes and not be intimidated.
 How did Islam influence his thinking?

-Malcolm X also known as Al-Hajj Malik al-Shabazz is one of the most influential African-Americans in history.
+Malcolm X, also known as Al-Hajj Malik al-Shabazz, is one of the most influential African Americans in history.
 Born in 1925, he was a human rights activist who some considered to be a divisive man preaching racism, others celebrated him as a great black hero opposing the racial injustices of ‘white Americans’.
-However, after his death, people, both white and black commemorate Malcolm X day worldwide.
+However, after his death, people who are both white and black commemorate Malcolm X worldwide.
 Many USA cities have named streets and schools in his honour.

 Early life experiences